 Marine Heads

-Pump heads dry, then add pink antifreeze to the bowl.
-Operate the pump to distribute antifreeze through valves and hoses.
-For manual heads, work the handle to coat internal components with antifreeze.
+Pump the heads dry, then add pink antifreeze to the bowl.
+Work the pump a few times to push antifreeze through the valves and hoses.
+If you’ve got manual heads, give the handle a good workout to coat all the internal parts.
+It takes maybe five minutes and saves you from a really unpleasant surprise in spring.

 Battery and Electrical Systems